 - Rather than being a time of withdrawal from active service, the elder third of life can be a time of passionate engagement and service in our communities.
 There is no prescription for the forms this will take.
 It is as unique as the spirit of each individual.

 - Engagement and service at this stage is most powerful and satisfying if it is grounded in “being” rather than “doing.”
 Such a way of living is informed by ongoing experience of one’s spiritual depths and the guidance that can be found there.

 - Elderhood is the result of choices that are consciously made—for some earlier in life, some later—to do the inner work that supports the wholeness that is the hallmark of true elders.

 - How to embody the role of elder in a modern youth-oriented world that does not recognize and support true elderhood is the challenge faced by those feeling its insistent yet often confusing call.
 The support of others committed to this path can be critical.
 Providing such support is the mission of The Center for Conscious Eldering.

-To learn more about who we serve and how we provide such support, please click on the Is This For You link.
+Learn more about who we serve and how we provide such support.